tarxvftech/pim17/README.md

 If you get stuck, say something.

+## Warnings
+By default the _filesystems_ are quite small.
+This keeps the downloaded images a bit smaller (so as packages get added they may get larger).

+You can easily expand the filesystem up to the _partition_ size with `resize2fs /dev/mmcblk0p2`.
+`p2` is the `/` ("root") partition.
+You can do this live while using the filesystem (Mentioned only because you may have encountered other resizing options in the past where that was _not_ supported).

+You can see partition sizes with `fdisk -l` or `lsblk`.

+You can see partition free space with `df -h`.

+The `/data` partition should be the correct and full size already, IIRC.
+Doing this for `/` can be automated but it's not a priority for me at the moment.
+Pull requests encouraged!

 ## on systems that aren't raspberry pis
 You can use almost all the included tools on standard Alpine (docs TODO).
 See the repo files in `input/etc/apk/` for details for now.